 Water has no calories, so if you drink plenty of it, you will stay full, as stated before, and you will lose weight.

 Did you know that those excess pounds can cause you to sweat?
-I lost around 40 pounds in the past months and I found that there is a relation between sweating and weight.
+I lost around 40 pounds recently and I found that there is a relation between sweating and weight.
 Yes, I know, it is not only that.

 Consider drinking water to lose those extra pounds and reduce sweating naturally by losing weight.

 Water does not help you lose weight, it only helps you to not overeat.
 2 cups of water at least 30 minutes before each meal leads to a 44% increase of successfully lose weight, according to studies.